nclarius/KWin-window-positioning-scripts/always-open-on-primary-screen/README.md

 ### Dependencies

-`kwin` (tested with v5.22 - v5.24 on X11).
+`kwin` (tested with the current version).

 ### Installation via graphical interface

 1. Install the script via *System Settings* > *Window Management* > *KWin Scripts* > *Get New Scripts …* > search for *Always Open on Primary Screen* > *Install*.
 2. Enable the script by activating its checkbox, and apply the settings.

-Please make sure to select the most recent version (v4.0).
+Please make sure to select the most recent version.

 A [bug](https://bugs.kde.org/show_bug.cgi?id=453521) in Discover cauases a wrong version to be installed, so using System Settings instead is recommended.